Emmett J. Conrad High School: Athletics

 To date, under the leadership of Athletic Coordinator M.T.
 Tyeskie, Conrad High School has had 39 students receive athletic scholarships.
-Conrad has competed in five UIL state tournaments (cross country 2016 and 2017, wrestling 2014 and 2018, and track and field 2018).
+Conrad has competed in five UIL state tournaments (cross-country 2016 and 2017, wrestling 2014 and 2018, and track and field 2018).

 Conrad now has the distinction of being the expense of Diamond Hill-Jarvis High School ending their 77-game losing streak, the 2nd longest in Texas High School Football history.

 Swimming

 Small in size by 5A standards, the Conrad swimming and diving team found some success starting in the 2016-2017 season.
-Previously coached by Joanna McDowell in 2017, the team earned 3rd place at District UIL competition and won at other various meets.
+Previously coached by Joanna McDowell in 2017, the team earned 3rd place at District UIL competition and won at other various meets that season.
+After transitioning to 4A, the team has been under the direction of Coach Neil Grisham since 2024.
+The boys won the 2025 District Championship and came in third at the 4A Region 2 Championship.

 Robotics

-Conrad has offered robotics programs open to all students to apply since 2009.
+Conrad has offered robotics programs to all students since 2009.
 The program is centered around FIRST Robotics Competition team FRC3005.
 The RoboChargers is a year round program which meets outside of school hours.
 The RoboChargers, founded in 2009, have won numerous awards in recent years, including their first "blue banner" event win at the Colorado Regional in 2018.

 The RoboChargers have competed in the UIL State Robotics tournament since its initial year of creation in 2016.
-Competing in the FIRST (FRC) Division in 2016, 2017, 2018 and 2019 and winning runner-up in 2018 with partners FRC148 and FRC4639.
+In 2023 the RoboChargers won the UIL Robotics State Champions, "claiming their place as not only the best in Texas but number five in the world" Competing in the FIRST (FRC) Division in 2016, 2017, 2018 and 2019 and winning runner-up in 2018 with partners FRC148 and FRC4639.

 There are also four FIRST Tech Challenge teams, founded in 2017, that are part of the program.

 The RoboCharger teams are supported and mentored by professionals from companies including Texas Instruments, Safeco, Boeing, and Exxon.